Using a MySQL-compatible database as a source for Amazon DMS - Amazon Database Migration Service

 • Amazon DMS doesn't support DDL changes for partitioned tables for MySQL.
 To skip table suspension for partition DDL changes during CDC, set skipTableSuspensionForPartitionDdl to true.

 • Amazon DMS only supports XA transactions in version 3.5.0 and higher.
 Previous versions do not support XA transactions.
-Amazon DMS doesn't support XA transactions in MariaDB version 10.6.
-For more information, see Support for XA transactions following.
+Amazon DMS doesn't support XA transactions in MariaDB version 10.6 or higher For more information, see Support for XA transactions following.

 • Amazon DMS doesn't use GTIDs for replication, even if the source data contains them.